graphql/graphql-js/.github/CONTRIBUTING.md

 Since graphql-js is a reference implementation of the [GraphQL spec](https://graphql.github.io/graphql-spec/), only changes which comply with this spec will be considered.
-If you have a change in mind which requires a change to the spec, please consider opening instead an [issue](https://github.com/graphql/graphql-spec/issues/) against the spec and/or attending a [GraphQL Working Group meeting](https://github.com/graphql/graphql-wg) to discuss your proposal.
-See the [contribution guide for the specification](https://github.com/graphql/graphql-spec/blob/main/CONTRIBUTING.md) for further information.
+If you have a change in mind which requires a change to the spec, please consider opening an [issue](https://github.com/graphql/graphql-spec/issues/) against the spec and/or attending a [GraphQL Working Group meeting](https://github.com/graphql/graphql-wg) to discuss your proposed change.
+See the [contribution guide of the specification](https://github.com/graphql/graphql-spec/blob/main/CONTRIBUTING.md) for further information.
 Stage 1 and 2 proposals may be implemented within graphql-js behind a feature flag.

 ### GraphQL Specification Membership Agreement